psaikido/hugle.uk/pages/prose/Thesium/110-industry.md

 The Neemian mythos that held the society together as a whole is consigned to history.
 Its loss destabilises the society which lurches from crisis to crisis.
-Each lurch is used by Exec to further his control.
+Each lurch is used by the Chief Exec to further his control.
 The anguish of the people drives an entertainment and consumption industry.
 Addictions become the norm.
 There is a general sense of lack.
 Underlying the lack of freedom, of wellbeing, of justice, there is the lack of meaning.
 In the midst of all the plenty that abounds, the vast majority of people just scrabble to survive.

+The Top Prof shows the Chief Exec scientific projections of the environmental collapse that will come if they keep following their current trajectory.
+The Chief Exec rejects them as 'bad for business'.
+The Evempiricals denounce the Exec as irrational.
+Chief Exec makes an example of the Top Prof by throwing him in jail along with the High Neem.